r2dm-workshop/r2dm-workshop.github.io/index.md

 *	Nikhil Gupta, New York University
 *	Ramesh Karri, New York University
 *	Nektarios Tsoutsos, University of Delaware
+* Susheem Kanwar, New York University
+* Jiangce Chen, New York University

 ## Acknowledgments
 The organization of the R2DM workshop was been supported by NSF awards CMMI-2036802, DGE-1931724, and CCRI-2234974.